PlaidWeb/publ-site/content/manual/deploying/apache-nginx.md

 pipenv install gunicorn
 ```

-Next, you need something to launch your site onto the assigned port; here are a few options:
+Next, you need something to launch your site onto the assigned port; here are a few options.
+These all assume that you're declaring your Publ app as `app` from the file `app.py`, per the [getting started guide](328), that `pipenv` was installed using `pip install --user pipenv`, and the Publ site's directory is `/home/USERNAME/example.com`.

 ### systemd

-If you're on a UNIX that uses `systemd`, the preferred approach is to run the site as a system service.
-Here is an example systemd launcher (e.g. `/etc/systemd/system/example.com.service`):
+If you're on a UNIX that uses `systemd` and you have root or `sudo` access (or are able to get the administrator to do this for you), the preferred approach is to run the site as a system service.
+Here is an example systemd launcher:

 ```systemd
 [Unit]